The Government announced a new Job Retention Bonus to reward and incentivise employers who retain their furloughed employees:

 Is employee consent required to furlough and is there a sample furlough letter to employees?

-Government guidance indicates that employers should discuss and agree CJRS with the identified employees and make any necessary changes to the contract of employment by agreement.
-Equality and discrimination laws will apply in the usual way, and employment law aspects should also be considered.
+Employers should discuss and agree CJRS with the identified employees and make any necessary changes to the contract of employment by agreement.
+Equality and discrimination laws will apply in the usual way and employment law aspects should also be considered.

-Employers should subsequently write to their employees confirming that they have been furloughed and keep a record of this communication.
+Employers should subsequently write to their employees confirming that they have been furloughed and keep a record of this communication for 6 years.
+From 1 July, employees are able to return to work part time and be furloughed for the hours not worked.
+Employers will need to agree the flexible furlough arrangements with the employees (or reach a collective agreement with the trade unions) and keep the written agreements, plus a record of the number of furloughed hours during the claim period.
 If an employee does not consent to furlough, the employer would retain what rights it has regarding redundancy.

 Can the employer contact the employee during the furlough period?

 While the government hasn’t specified any contact requirements, employers have a duty of care and should follow best-practice guidance to ensure the well-being of their employees.
-A furloughed employee can take part in voluntary activities or training, so long as it doesn’t constitute work or generate revenue for, or on behalf of the organisation.
+A furloughed employee can take part in voluntary activities or training, so long as it doesn’t constitute work or generate revenue for, or on behalf of the organisation or associated organisations.

 Who qualifies as a "shielded employee" or "vulnerable worker" and how does the CJRS apply?

-Employees who are shielded in line with public health guidance can be placed on furlough.
+Employees who are shielded in line with public health guidance can be placed on furlough, as long as they have been furloughed for a minimum of three weeks prior to 30 June.
 Employers must take adequate steps to protect vulnerable people and ensure they follow social-distancing measures.
 Those who are considered "extremely vulnerable" as defined on medical grounds will receive a letter from the NHS confirming an isolation period of 12 weeks.
 Employers should support staff during this period and keep in touch during their absence.
+This also applies to employees who are unable to work because they have caring responsibilities.

 Can employers rotate employees in and out of furlough?